 Step #3: Let it Dry, and Wipe Excess Stain Off

-Once it has become a dried wood surface, use fine-grit sandpaper to sand the rough surfaces, and then wipe it down with a lint-free cloth in preparation for the second coat.
+Once your piece turns into a dried wood surface, use fine-grit sandpaper to sand the rough surfaces, and then wipe it down with a lint-free cloth in preparation for the second coat.

 Moreover, the drying time for a stain-sealer ranges from four hours to a whole day, depending on various factors, including weather conditions.